 Reports to Vice President for Admissions

-Classification Exempt

-Status Full-Time

-Job purpose

 The Admissions Director is an at-will employee of the College and is appointed by the College President and reports to the Vice President for Admissions.
 The director is responsible for processing all applications to the College.